All Cities / IL / Chicago

 Do I need a permit for electrical work in Chicago?

-Yes.
-Seniors sixty five and older can get all fees waived.
-You must own and occupy the home for ten years and meet the income limit.
-Section 14A-4-412.5.1 sets the exact rules.
+Yes the city waives all permit and zoning fees for qualifying seniors.
+You must be sixty five or older, have owned and occupied the home for ten years and meet the income limit.
+See Section 14A-4-412.5.1 for the exact rules.

 Cite This Data